s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 Here (User activations) is the matrix product of this input matrix of inputs, and this parameter matrix or weight matrix.
 So that's just a normal neural network layer.
 It's just a regular matrix multiply.
 So we can do the same thing for movies, and so here's the matrix multiply for movies.

-Well, here's the thing.
 This input, we claim, is this one hot encoded version of user ID number 1, and these activations are the activations for user ID number one.
 Why is that?
 Because if you think about it, the matrix multiplication between a one hot encoded vector and some matrix is actually going to find the Nth row of that matrix when the one is in position N. So what we've done here is we've actually got a matrix multiply that is creating these output activations.
 But it's doing it in a very interesting way - it's effectively finding a particular row in the input matrix.

 Having done that, we can then multiply those two sets together (just a dot product), and we can then find the loss squared, and then we can find the average loss.